-This feature allows the user to select the target terminal emulation type for Console Redirection.
+Use this item to select the target terminal emulation type for Console Redirection.
 Select VT100 to use the ASCII Character set.
 Select VT100+ to add color and function key support.
 Select ANSI to use the Extended ASCII Character Set.
 Select VT-UTF8 to use UTF8 encoding to map Unicode characters into one or more bytes.
 The options are ANSI, VT100, VT100+, and VT-UTF8.